 To help you continue your yoga practice through this trying time, Gloucester Yoga is offering online classes to help keep you engaged in community yoga and so you can enjoy your yoga practice in the safety and security of your own home.
 These classes will be offered through Zoom.
-Purchase your virtual class pass here.
-You do not need to make reservation for virtual classes.

 Virtual Class Passes

 Purchase your virtual class pass from our online store.
 Purchase your virtual class pass here.
 You do not need to make reservation for virtual classes.
 If you have a current punch pass (5 or 10 class pass or new student pass) and would like to use that pass for virtual classes, please email the studio at least two hours prior to class.

 If you have not already done so, please go to our online store and purchase a virtual class pass.

 If you will be attending a virtual class using a smartphone or tablet, or which to use the Zoom desktop app for PC, click on the appropriate link below to download the app for your device.

 You will receive an invitation email the morning of the class with a link to join the class.
 When you click the link in the email you will be prompted to download or launch Zoom.
 The instructor would prefer to see you in your poses.
 However, you may choose to not allow Zoom access to your video camera or microphone.
 If you see rectangles of multiple screens instead of a solo screen of instructor, click “speaker view” in top right of screen.
 Speaker View should be the default.

 Instructors will start the Zoom meeting 15 minutes before each class starts.
 Please try to join your first class early to ensure you have a good connection and can both see and hear your instructor and join following classes on time.
 Once class starts we cannot guarantee that the instructor will see you waiting to be admitted to the class and it is disruptive to others for the instructor to stop class to admit students.

 Do I need to reserve a space through RhinoFit for virtual classes?